Ghilt/Listen/README.md

-# L=ten
+# L=tn

-L=ten (read as the english word 'listen', with the 't' extra silent) is an instrumental programming language for humanity if we ever hope to reach the stars.
-The most useful things with languages are list manipulation, and opaqueness of syntax, both of which L=ten brings to the table with anthropomorphic confidence.
+L=tn (read as the english word 'listen', with the 't' extra silent) is an instrumental programming language for humanity if we ever hope to reach the stars.
+The most useful things with languages are list manipulation, and opaqueness of syntax, both of which L=tn brings to the table with anthropomorphic confidence.

 ## Overview